James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-trajectories-in-unity.md

 To get the trajectory started we can simply think of it in 2 dimensions, height and distance.
 Starting with values for speed and angle of launch we can use the [trajectory formulas](https://en.wikipedia.org/wiki/Trajectory).

-The the projectile follows this equation of motion:
+The projectile follows this equation of motion:

 ```
 y = x*tan(launch angle) - (x^2 * gravity) / (2 * speed^2 + cos^2(launch angle))